eclipse/imagen/docs/guide/image-manupulation/index.md

 nav_order: 7
 ---

 # Image Manipulation
+{:.no_toc}

-**T**HIS chapter describes the basics of manipulating images to prepare them for further processing.
+Chapter describes the basics of manipulating images to prepare them for further processing.

+* Contents
+{:toc}

 6.1 Introduction
 -------------------------------------

-The JAI image manipulation objects and methods are used to enhance and geometrically modify images and to extract information from images.
+The ImageN image manipulation objects and methods are used to enhance and geometrically modify images and to extract information from images.
 Image manipulation includes:

 -   Region of interest (ROI) control
 -   Relational operators
 -   Logical operators
 -   Arithmetic operators
 -   Dithering
 -   Clamping pixel values
 -   Band copy

 6.2 Region of Interest Control
 ---------------------------------------------------